-- 13.1 via electronic mail in a PDF attachment, sent to the e-mail address for technical failures listed in the ECF User Manual; - 13.2 in person, by bringing the document to the clerk's office on paper accompanied by a disk or CD-ROM which contains the document in PDF format; - 13.3 through facsimile transmission to the clerk's office where the presiding judicial officer is stationed.
+- 13.1 via electronic mail in a PDF attachment, sent to the e-mail address for technical failures listed in the ECF User Manual; - 13.2 in person, by bringing the document to the clerk's office on paper; - 13.3 through facsimile transmission to the clerk's office where the presiding judicial officer is stationed.
 When a Filing User subject to technical failure submits a document by fax, the document shall be filed electronically on the next business day.
 Please refer to the fax numbers listed in the ECF User manual.